Brqje/EngInventory/README.md

 - Modified categorization string search patterns
 - Added over 200 items to specifically categorize (default override)

 The general idea is that consumables which share buff slots or cooldowns, should be grouped.
 The same applies to tokens and class items.
+Also, buffs which are clicked (pre-combat: food, elixirs, weapon buffs), are placed to the left.
 This leads to the following 15 groups, with subgroups:

+15: explosives / 14: projectiles, soul shards / 13: gray items, empty bag slots

+12: boe items, class books, recipees, general reagents, tradegoods / 11: tradeskill, tradeskill created / 10: other soulbound

+9: rogue poisons, weapon buffs / 8: other keys, quest items, misc items, tokens / 7: gear which has been equipped

+6: flasks, zanza buffs, blasted land buffs, elixirs / 5: bandages, juju's, other consumables / 4: potions, runes

-1: hearthstone, passive class items, trade tools, mounts, mini pets
+3: food (including food buffs), drinks / 2: class reagents / 1: hearthstone, passive class items, trade tools, mounts, mini pets
-2: class reagents
-3: food (including food buffs), drinks

-4: potions, runes
-5: bandages, juju's, other consumables
-6: flasks, zanza buffs, blasted land buffs, elixirs

-7: gear which has been equipped
-8: other keys, quest items, misc items, tokens
-9: rogue poisons, weapon buffs

-10: other soulbound
-11: tradeskill, tradeskill created
-12: boe items, class books, recipees, general reagents, tradegoods

-13: gray items, empty bag slots
-14: projectiles, soul shards
-15: explosives

-**Difference examples**
+Subgroups with a group are alphabetically sorted, items within subgroups are also alphabetically sorted.

+**Difference examples, original EngInventory version vs Baroque edit**

 **Demo video across all classes**: https://www.youtube.com/watch?v=YBkd8vHO25I